Tectrain is now Tecnovy! Everything stays the same – just with a fresh, international look. Learn more.

 Common Security Attacks on Automotive Systems

-The 2023 Global Automotive Cybersecurity Report talks about the big security issues that cyber attacks bring to vehicles and the entire car industry.
-These attacks fall into two main types: remote and physical.
+The 2025 Global Automotive Cybersecurity Report talks about the big security issues that cyber attacks bring to vehicles and the entire car industry.
+These attacks fall into two main types.

 1- Remote Attacks: